designer2k2/BerlinUhr/README.md

 1. PCB, source it with the gerbers: https://github.com/designer2k2/BerlinUhr/tree/main/Berlin_Uhr/gerber
 2. BOM, interactive BOM here: https://github.com/designer2k2/BerlinUhr/tree/main/Berlin_Uhr/bom
 3. Bootloader, burn the [Micronucleus](https://github.com/micronucleus/micronucleus) Bootloader to the ATtiny167 with ISP: https://github.com/ArminJo/DigistumpArduino
+4. Insert CR1216 battery for the RTC to keep time also while the USB power is gone.
-4. Software, upload the Code from the scr folder: https://github.com/designer2k2/BerlinUhr/tree/main/src/berlin-uhr
+5. Software, upload the Code from the scr folder: https://github.com/designer2k2/BerlinUhr/tree/main/src/berlin-uhr

+## Setting the time

+1. The time gets set the first time the code is uploaded to the time from the pc.
+2. To change it afterwards, hold the A and B buttons on the edge / backside.

+## Reading the time

+This is special on the Berlin Clock.
+A practical explanation is given in the wikipedia article: https://en.wikipedia.org/wiki/Mengenlehreuhr#Time_encoding

+The Berlin Clock is easy to read after a couple of days :-)

 ## Modifiying it